HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### Open Issues

-TODO: implement object deletion and restoration for AWS anf GCP
+* TODO: implement object deletion and restoration for AWS and GCP
+* TODO: implement tombstones for files

-TODO: enable bucket versioning and lifecycle rules for replicas.
+* TODO: enable bucket versioning and lifecycle rules for replicas.

 ### Acceptance Criteria [optional]

 * When a bundle is tombstoned it is made immediately unavailable to users using search.
 * Maintainers of external indices shall removed deleted data from its index when a bundle tombstone notification is received.
 * Bundle files are still available until the deletion process has run.
-* Bundles are not completely removed from the DSS until after the grace period has elapsed.
+* Bundles and files are not completely removed from the DSS until after the grace period has elapsed.
+* Deleting a file results in the deletion of all bundles referencing that file.

 ### Unresolved Questions